Website

 No matter the plan you choose, Hostinger’s customer service agents are some of the best in the industry.
 Every agent we’ve talked to was helpful, knowledgeable, and friendly too.
 With that said, it can take some time to get in touch with support, especially during peak times.

-Sign up now to get four years of hosting for less than $100!
+Sign up now to get four years of hosting for less than $150.

-Bluehost
+Bluehost logo

 WordPress is flexible, straightforward, and highly customizable, too.
 It’s not the easiest website platform out there, but Bluehost makes using it as simple as it gets.
 The platform comes pre-installed for you and there are dozens of free tutorials that teach you everything you need to know.
-Even if you’ve never built a website before, Bluehost’s mistake-proof onboarding process walks you through every step.

 Bluehost’s cheapest plan starts at $2.95 per month for the first 12 months.
 After one year, it renews at $11.99 per month.
-While the renewal rate may seem like a bit of a shock, Bluehost is just one of many hosting providers that spike rates after your initial contract.
-So, it’s nothing you won’t experience elsewhere.
+While the renewal rate may seem like a bit of a shock, Bluehost isn’t the only host that spikes rates after your initial contract.

 To truly get the best deal from Bluehost, you can sign up for a 36-month contract and pay for three years in full.
-This raises your monthly rate to $4.95, but you end up saving more than $140 over those three years by delaying the renewal rate.
+This raises the monthly rate to $4.95, but you end up saving more than $140 over those three years by delaying the renewal rate.

 Bluehost’s entry-level shared plan gives you 10 GB of storage space and support for one website.
 It also comes with a free SSL certificate and free WordPress themes to help you get started.